-- What is county lines?
+- What is child criminal exploitation (CCE) and county lines?

 County lines is a form of child criminal exploitation.
 The term is used to describe the gangs and criminal networks involved in the trafficking and supply of drugs from one area to another.
 The name stems from use of a dedicated mobile phone line (or other form of ‘deal line’) and cross-county travel typical of the activity.
-The gangs exploit children and vulnerable adults, coercing them to move and store drugs and money through use of intimidation, violence (including sexual violence) and weapons.
+The gangs exploit children and vulnerable adults, controlling and coercing them to move and store drugs and money through use of intimidation, violence (including sexual violence) and weapons.

 - What does Keeping Children Safe in Education (KCSIE) say?